AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

   directory, work directory, all ``/scratch/``, or any directories with a huge number of files: it will try to scan and index *all* files and continually use CPU.
-* **Don't run heavy computations or use too much memory.**  It can use up all your allocated resources and prevent other logins.
+* **Don't run heavy computations or use too much memory, for example through Jupyter or other computation in VS Code**  Using too much memory can prevent other logins, due to Triton user memory limits.
+If you find you can't log in, contact us.